rkolagatla/rkolagatla/README.md

 - 👋 Hi, I’m @rkolagatla
-- 👀 I’m interested in Financial Markets and Technology
+- 👀 I’m interested in Financial Markets and Technology.
 - 💞️ I’m looking to collaborate on innovative bleeding edge technologies
-- 📫 How to reach me: rkolagatla@gmail.com
+- 📫 How to reach me: rkolagatla@gmail.com or mail@themarketprofile.in

 <!---
 rkolagatla/rkolagatla is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.